TRZLedgerFoundation/TrezoaAnchor/tests/lockup/docs/staking.md

 their **available-balances-vault** to one's **stake-vault**, creating newly minted **stake-pool-tokens** as proof of the stake deposit.
-These new tokens represent one's proportional right to all rewards distributed to the staking pool and are offered by the **Registry** program at a fixed price, e.g., of 500 SPL tokens.
+These new tokens represent one's proportional right to all rewards distributed to the staking pool and are offered by the **Registry** program at a fixed price, e.g., of 500 TPL tokens.

 ## Unstaking